-We help our pupils develop the skills and attitudes to deal with the challenges they will face in everyday life: getting on with others, growing up, the formation of values and increasing responsibility.
+We help our pupils develop the skills and attitudes to deal with the challenges they will face in everyday life.
+These include getting on with others, growing up, the formation of values and increasing responsibility.

-Pupils are encouraged to be sensitive to their environment and to the beliefs and behaviour of others, and to develop self-awareness, positive self-esteem and confidence.
+Pupils are encouraged to be sensitive to their environment and to the beliefs and behaviour of others.
+We also help them to develop self-awareness, positive self-esteem and confidence.
 In this way they:

 - Recognise their own worth and the worth of others

 - Express their views confidently and listen to and show respect for the views of others